ColeBurch/coleburch.dev/src/content/freelance/project1.md

 appImages: []
 ---

 A google chrome extension to assist in ad building.
 This extension allows users to quickly grab the post ID of a facebook post to use in the facebook ad manager.
 This extension is built using javascript and regex to parse the page scripts and extract the post ID.
-The extension is available on the chrome web store and is used regularly by two people at the marketing agency I created it for.
+The extension is available on the chrome web store and is used regularly by three people at the marketing agency I created it for.